FAQ | CapsuleCam

 (2) Power on the CapsuleCam.
-Wait till you hear “system startup” and “waiting for connection”.
+Wait until you hear “system startup” and “waiting for connection.”
 If you don’t hear these messages, reset the camera.

 If you have any issue during the setup process, please contact customer support.

-Please make sure that your CapsuleCam is powered.
-Pull up the main camera body and at the bottom of the camera body you should see a pinhole with a “RESET” text at its right.
-The reset button is located in the pinhole.
-Push a pin into the pinhole and hold until you hear “system reset”.
-After about 30 seconds, the CapsuleCam should power up again and you should hear “system startup” and “waiting for connection”.
+First, make sure that your CapsuleCam indoor home security camera is connected to power.
+Pull up the main camera body, and at the bottom of the camera body you should see a pinhole with a “RESET” text at its right.
+The reset button is located within the pinhole.
+Push a pin into the pinhole and hold until you hear “system reset.”
+After approximately 30 seconds, the CapsuleCam should power up again and you should hear “system startup” and “waiting for connection.”
 You can now set up the CapsuleCam in the app again.